tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 	can show up in the middle.
 Don't rely on items remaining in a fixed position; use the keys to look up specific values!

+	If the entry has no per-node counter (or not show in the memory.numa_stat).
+We use 'npn' (non-per-node) as the tag to indicate that it will not show in the memory.numa_stat.

 	  anon
 		Amount of memory used in anonymous mappings such as brk(), sbrk(), and mmap(MAP_ANONYMOUS)